Lasso Meets Horseshoe : A Survey: Lasso and Horseshoe

+Figure \ref{fig:priorkappa} plots the prior density $p(\kappa_i)$ for the horseshoe, horseshoe+, and the Laplace priors.
+Figure \ref{fig:score} shows the resulting shrinkage function by plotting the input observations against the output estimates for horseshoe, horseshoe+, and Laplace priors, along with the maximum likelihood estimator ($\hat{\btheta} = \y$).
+Both Lasso and horseshoe shrink the small observations, but while horseshoe and horseshoe+ leave the large inputs unshrunk, Lasso shrinks them by a non-vanishing amount, resulting in a non-zero bias.
+We also plot the shrinkage function for the post-lava estimator \citep{chernozhukov2017lava} (\textit{vide} Appendix C) which works well on dense+sparse signals, and has the robustness property lacking in Bayesian Lasso or the Laplace prior.

 There are a number of closed-form results for the posterior distribution under a horseshoe prior.
-Although the prior density under the horseshoe prior doesn't admit a closed form, we can write the horseshoe posterior mean using the Tweedies' formula $\E(\theta \mid y) = y + \dd{\ln m(y)}{y}\sigma^2$, which is also the Bayes adjustment that provides an ``optimal'' bias-variance trade-off.
-For the horseshoe prior, Tweedies' formula yields
+Although the prior density under the horseshoe prior does not admit a closed form, we can write the horseshoe posterior mean using the Tweedies' formula $\E(\theta \mid y) = y + \dd{\ln m(y)}{y}\sigma^2$, which is also the Bayes adjustment that provides an optimal bias-variance trade-off.
+For the horseshoe prior, Tweedies' formula yields:

-where $\Phi_1$ is the bivariate confluent hypergeometric function.
-This enables one to rapidly calculate the posterior mean estimator under the horseshoe prior via a ``plug-in'' approach with estimated values of the hyper-parameter $\tau$.
-In a series of fundamental papers, \citet{van2014horseshoe,van2015conditions,van2016many,van2017adaptive} showed that the empirical Bayes posterior mean estimator enjoys a ``near-minimax'' rate of estimation if the global shrinkage parameter $\tau$ is chosen suitably.
-We discuss the statistical properties of horseshoe posterior mean estimator and the induced decision rule in more details in Section~\ref{sec:stat-prop}.
+where $\Phi_1$ is the bivariate confluent hypergeometric function \citep{gordy1998computationally}.
+A similar formula is available for the posterior variance.
+This enables one to rapidly calculate the posterior mean estimator under the horseshoe prior via a `plug-in' approach with estimated values of the hyper-parameter $\tau$.
+We discuss the different approaches for handling $\tau$ in \S \ref{sec:5} and statistical properties of horseshoe posterior mean estimator and the induced decision rule in more details in \S~\ref{sec:stat-prop}.

 The horseshoe prior is a member of a wider class of global-local scale mixtures of normals that admit following hierarchical form \citep{polson2010shrink}: